cardano-foundation/CIPs/CPS-0010/README.md

 The knock-on effect of this is uncertainty regarding the direction future CIP-30 development should follow.

 ##### Limited Scope
-- is a base connector
+By it's nature CIP-30 is a base level connector designed to get the first dApps on Cardano moving.
+It does, of course, have a finite scope which cannot support future upgrades or specialized connections.

 ##### Language Dependent
 CIP-30's connection standard and API is defined using Typescript.